Friday, December 31, 2010

 Rhode Island: Sheldon Whitehouse (D)

-Virginia Jim Webb (D)
+Virginia: Jim Webb (D)

 Washington: Maria Cantwell (D)